CSLewin/NeonSunset/NEON SUNET.md

 \- Gather info/answer questions, wager giving info about yourself to target.
 \- Improve odds of success by taking more time, but at scales that make it a downtime/narrative action and not useful in moments of action.
 \- Failure consequences tie in with the (to-be-written) HEAT system, with a table for police/corporate/Black ICE responses.

+# It's Easy To Be A Bastard

+As a career criminal, being a weapons-grade motherfucker is trivial.
+Doing things with respect for the value of human life is much harder.
+Worthwhile?
+Maybe.
+Write about that here; maybe talk about what kind of game you're gonna run--do you put people in k-holes and threaten the lives of their family?
+Do you kill casually?

 ------